rijksly/picture-metadata/README.md

 # Metadata extractor from pictures

-Script that extracts metadata a picture.
+Script that extracts metadata from a picture.

 ## Installation